 - Averted in The Avengers: Earth's Mightiest Heroes, where other heroes often pop up to help the team.
 The Grand Finale has the Fantastic Four, Spider-Man, War Machine, Black Widow, Winter Soldier, The Falcon, Luke Cage, Iron Fist, and other New York-based heroes aiding the Avengers in the final battle against Galactus.

-- Similarly, Ultimate Spider-Man often has Spidey teaming up with any one of the numerous superheroes who live in New York City.
+- Similarly, [[Ultimate Spider-Man often has Spidey teaming up with any one of the numerous superheroes who live in New York City.
 This is largely due to Spider-Man often facing villains from other heroes' rogues galleries.

 - Young Justice:

 - Apparently played straight earlier in their careers.
-Word of God confirmed that before the League was formed, there was one team-up between Batman and Superman and one between The Flash and Green Lantern, and that was it.
+Word of God stated that before the League was formed, there was one team-up between Batman and Superman and one between The Flash and Green Lantern, and that was it.

 - The Super Hero Squad Show was very specifically designed to avoid this trope.
 Aside from being Lighter and Softer (and funnier) in general, the series takes place in Super Hero City where all the Earth-based Marvel heroes live (in fact, only a handful of people shown are NOT heroes.)
 The city is separated from Villainville by a giant wall.
 All the villains live there.
-Even though the series mainly focuses on the "Super Hero Squad" composed of Iron Man, Falcon (Spider-Man couldn't be included due to licensing issues with Sony Pictures), Silver Surfer, Reptil, The Mighty Thor, Wolverine, the Incredible Hulk, and later the Scarlet Witch, many episodes had other heroes join in just because they were literally in the neighborhood.
-One episode involved the Squadies trying to recover the show's MacGuffin from a Bratty Halfpint named Brynnie Bratton.
-Eventually she ends up being passed around like a football by random heroes and villains alike such as Colossus, Ms. Marvel, Juggernaut, various members of the Avengers, the Wrecking Crew, The Fantastic Four, Dr. Doom, Abomination, M.O.D.O.K., Storm, Sabertooth, and numerous others along with the Squadies themselves all trying to stop the other side just to get the tiara she's wearing.
+Even though the series mainly focuses on the "Super Hero Squad" composed of Iron Man, Falcon (Spider-Man couldn't be included due to licensing issues with Sony Pictures), Silver Surfer, Reptil, Thor, Wolverine, the Incredible Hulk, and later the Scarlet Witch, many episodes had other heroes join in just because they were literally in the neighborhood.
+One episode involved the Squadies trying to recover the show's MacGuffin from a Bratty Half-Pint named Brynnie Bratton.
+Eventually she ends up being passed around like a football by random heroes and villains alike such as Colossus, Ms. Marvel, Juggernaut, various members of the Avengers, the Wrecking Crew, the Fantastic Four, Dr. Doom, Abomination, M.O.D.O.K., Storm, Sabretooth, and numerous others along with the Squadies themselves all trying to stop the other side just to get the tiara she's wearing.
 By the end of the first season, most of these same heroes did whatever they could to stop Galactus from going on an eating binge.

 - The American Voltron franchise has King Zarkon of Planet Doom as a vassal of the Drule empire from the Vehicle Voltron series.
 Given how many times Zarkon and Lotor have had their butts kicked by the Lion Force Voltron, as well as their overall untrustworthiness, it raises the question as to why the Drules haven't sent a fleet or two to planet Doom to effect a change in management.
 Also, the Drule robeasts that regularly fail to destroy the Vehichle Voltron and the Explorer fleet are nowhere in the same league as Haggar's magical robeasts.
 Why didn't they enlist Haggar's expertise in fighting the Explorer and Vehicle Voltron?
-Especially given that VV, being an Earth knockoff imitation, was obviously technologicagally inferior to the definitely Magi Tech Lion Voltron.
+Especially given that VV, being an Earth knockoff imitation, was obviously technologically inferior to the definitely Magitek Lion Voltron.
 Additionally, the Drules were looking for a new planet as their home planet was doomed.
 Why couldn't they just go to planet Doom whether Zarkon liked it or not?
 The real-life reason for this, of course, is due to the fact that Lion Force Voltron and Vehicle Voltron are based on two separate original anime.